-I just finished reading The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo (Amazon).
-I had heard about it last year so I added it to my library hold list (I was #258, so I finally gave up and purchased it).
-I was totally skeptical of the title and hype behind this book, but I’ve got to say… it lives up to its name.
-This book has inspired me to look at my home & possessions in a whole new light.
+I was totally skeptical of the title and hype behind the book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo (Amazon).
+But I’ve got to say… it lives up to its name.
+This book has inspired me to look at my home and possessions in a whole new light.

 So while her method is to start with discarding, the focus is on what you want to keep.
 What brings you joy?
 Discard the rest and show more intentional care for what’s left.
 It’s a more emotional, thoughtful approach to decluttering.
 Less of a system, more of a new way of living.

 RELATED: If this still feels like a huge, insurmountable project to you, check out our post on Decluttering Made Simple.
 Manageable and helps tackle the emotional side of decluttering.

 Spark joy?
 That can be hard.
 I started with clothes, which is what Kondo recommends.
 Do these sweatpants that are 2 sizes too big bring me joy?
 Well, I don’t know.
 They sure make me happy when I pull them on and crash on the couch after a long day.
 (Obviously, I kept them.)
 But those t-shirts I collected, jeans I never liked, dresses I never wore, shoes I had forgotten.
 Gone, gone, gone.